abishekgiri/vlm-failure-modes/paper/vlm_failure_modes_paper.md

 ## 1. Introduction
 The alignment of Large Language Models (LLMs) has largely focused on textual robustness.
 However, the multimodal nature of VLMs introduces a new attack surface: the visual encoder.
 As these models are deployed in safety-critical settings (e.g., autonomous agents, medical imaging), it is crucial that they exhibit higher uncertainty when presented with ambiguous or corrupted visual data.

 In this work, we probe the internal confidence behavior of LLaVA-1.5-7B under controlled visual degradation.
 We test the hypothesis that entropy reflects epistemic uncertainty.
-Surprisingly, we find that visual degradation does not reliable increase uncertainty.
+Surprisingly, we find that visual degradation does not reliably increase uncertainty.
 Instead, we observe a systematic bias toward **confidence amplification**—the model often becomes *more* confident as the image is perturbed.

 ## 2. Related Work
 *   **Adversarial Attacks on VLMs:** Prior work has shown that VLMs can be jailbroken via visual inputs (Qi et al., 2023), but these studies focus on safety filter bypass rather than calibration.